doug-moen/openscad2/functional_geometry/Programming.md

 The Functional Geometry system provides both a low-level and a high-level API.
-* The high level API includes familiar operations like sphere(), translate() and intersection(), plus new operations like shell() and perimeter_extrude().
+* The high level API includes familiar operations like sphere(), translate() and intersection(), plus new operations like shell(), morph() and perimeter_extrude().
-* The low level API allows users to directly define new primitive operations using distance functions.
+* The low level API allows users to directly define new primitive operations using functional representation.

-The low level API is impressively powerful.
+The low level API is quite powerful.
 Most of the OpenSCAD geometry primitives can be defined in a few hundred lines of OpenSCAD2.
-That's very impressive, compared to the code required to implement these operations on a mesh.
+That's very impressive, compared to the amount of code required to implement these operations on a mesh.
 The low level API is
 also subtle and tricky.
-So you can define `sphere()`, `union()`, etc, with 3 lines of code per primitive, but they are subtle and tricky lines of code.
+So you can define `sphere()`, `union()`, etc, with 3 lines of code per primitive, but they can be subtle and tricky lines of code.

 This document is a tutorial introduction to the low level API, which is illustrated by showing you how to define a lot of interesting